Register to get access to free programming courses with interactive exercises

 Flexible elements CSS: Site Adaptability

-In addition to the obvious advantages, this concept has some disadvantages.
-What happens if the screen resolution is very low?
+In addition to the pros, this concept has some cons.
+What happens if the screen resolution is too small?
 Then our blocks will continue to shrink as long as they can find free space.
-Then the text inside the blocks can no longer fit and goes beyond the boundaries of its parent.
-Devices with such small resolutions are hard to find, but the principle that blocks will be compressed to high heaven must always be kept in mind when using relative units.
+Then the text inside the blocks can no longer fit and will go beyond its parent.
+Devices with such low resolutions are hard to find.
+But working with relative units, we should remember that blocks are shrinking until the end:

-To solve this situation, we need to use the min-width style.
-With its help, we can set a stopping point, after which the container and the elements inside it will stop shrinking.
+The min-width style is a perfect way to solve this problem.
+Using it, we can set a stopping point, after which the container and the elements inside will stop shrinking.

 Additional materials

 Create a page on your computer with two blocks: a sidebar and a main content block.
-Using relative units and the max-width min-width properties, make a fluid layout.
-Using the mobile view emulation in your browser, look at the behavior of the layout.
+Make a fluid layout, using relative units, the max-width and the min-width properties.
+Don't forget to observe the layout's behavior, Using the mobile view emulation in your browser.

 Are there any more questions?
 Ask them in the Discussion section.